You are here

 - Tour our laboratories and our beautiful campus

 - Be a rising undergraduate sophomore, junior, or senior

 - Have interest in pursuing a graduate degree in engineering

 - Be available for a full-day workshop on Friday, Sept.
 14, 2018

 Additionally, This workshop is intended for students from racial, ethnic, and gender groups historically underrepresented in engineering.
 These groups include female/female-identifying students, and students from African-American, Hispanic, Pacific Islander, and Native American racial/ethnic groups.

-- Include two (2) faculty recommendations which speak to your potential in a research/academic environment
+- Two (2) faculty recommendations which speak to your potential in a research/academic environment

-- Include an unofficial transcript from your current educational institution
+- An unofficial transcript from your current educational institution